KDAB/KDSoap/kdsoap/README.txt

 KD Soap requires Qt 4.6.0 or newer.

 Note: the use of the cookie jar requires Qt 4.7.0 or newer.
+Note: large multithreaded kdsoap servers should use Qt 4.7.0 or newer.

 To build KD Soap, run ./configure.sh (configure.bat on Windows) in the root of the KD Soap source distribution.
 Then run make.